You’ll agree that becoming a mom is scary.

 1. Cord Clamping

 Once your baby is born, the cord is clamped and cut to separate your baby from the placenta.
 This immediately stops any blood flow between you and baby.
 If everything is straightforward, you can decide how long you want to wait until the cord is clamped and cut.
 You have three options to choose from.

 Early Cord Clamping

-Normally this is done by your doctor or midwife within 2 minutes of your baby being born.
+Usually, this is done by your doctor or midwife within 2 minutes of your baby being born.
 This is the option most caregivers will take unless you state a preference.
 There are a few reasons why early cord clamping is beneficial.
-If you want collect stem cells from the cord (see next point), you may get more with early clamping.
+If you want to collect stem cells from the cord (see next point), you may get more with early clamping.

 Your doctor may also need to clamp and cut early, for resus, if your baby’s heart rate is very low after birth.
 This may be particularly true after a difficult birth or emergency cesarean delivery.

 If you are at high risk of PPH (post-partum hemorrhage) and start bleeding heavily, the cord will need to be cut quickly.
 This is so they can administer the essential medicine to stop and assess the cause of your bleeding.

 Your caregiver may also need to take cord blood samples for specific antibody or thyroid testing.
 You should be aware of a plan for this during pregnancy and discuss with your doctor or midwife.